USOC sports chief: We’ll take a hard look at what occurred

 But the USOC certainly expected more.

 That year, Team USA took 14.5 percent of the medals available.
-This year, it’s projected to take 7.5 percent.
+This year, it took 7.5 percent.

-The U.S. headed into Sunday with 12 medals in events that existed before freestyle and snowboarding.
+The U.S. finished with 12 medals in events other than freestyle and snowboarding.
 That’s one fewer than in 1998, but still double the total of 1988.
 After those games, Yankees owner George Steinbrenner, who was vice chairman of the USOC, issued a report that called for the federation to focus more on winning medals.

 These days, the USOC spends more than $60 million during an Olympic cycle to support winter athletes and their sports organizations.
 Since Ashley took over, more emphasis has been placed on funneling the money more toward sports that have medal hopes as opposed to developing pipelines for less-successful sports to grow.

 Ashley said he’ll look at everything, including seeing what the USOC might emulate from countries that have had more success this year.
-Norway had 38 medals coming into Sunday, breaking the Winter Olympics record of 37, set by the United States in 2010.
-Germany had 30, and Canada, which started its ”Own the Podium” program before the Vancouver Games, had 29.
+Norway closed with 39 medals, breaking the Winter Olympics record of 37, set by the United States in 2010.
+Germany had 31, and Canada, which started its ”Own the Podium” program before the Vancouver Games, had 29.

 All are helped with funding from their government.
 The USOC is not.